-Daniel and I decided to solo hike Santa Cruz when we came to Huaraz, Peru, and it was the best decision we ever made.
-The trail was super easy to get to and follow, and there were other people and groups around the whole time in case anything went wrong.
+Daniel and I decided to hike the famous Santa Cruz trek without a guide when we came to Huaraz (affectionately called the Switzerland of Peru), and though I was hesitant, it ended up being the right call.
+The trail was super easy to follow and there were people and groups around the whole time in case anything went wrong.

 Max Altitude: The highest elevation on the trek is 4,750m/ 15,583 ft.

 Total Time: Four days.
-We left our apartment in Huaraz at 5am on Thursday and arrived back at 4pm on Sunday.
+We left our apartment in Huaraz at 5 am on Thursday and returned at 4 pm on Sunday.

 Difficulty: Moderate.
 Crossing the pass on the second day can be tough due to the high altitude.

 Total Cost: As a couple we spent 845 soles / $260 usd for gear, food, and transportation on the Santa Cruz Trek.

 I broke down our packing list to hike the Santa Cruz trek into four categories: clothes, gear, food, and miscellaneous.

 I think these lists are pretty spot on, because while on the trek there was nothing in my bag that I didn’t use, and there was also nothing that I wished I had and forgot.

 Cost to Hike Santa Cruz Without a Guide